unisoftapps/ng2-log-service/docs/complete.md

 import { ILogListener, ALL, LogLevel, ILogMessage } from 'ng2-log-service';

 @Injectable()
-export class ConsoleListener implements ILogListener {
+export class MyCustomListener implements ILogListener {

     // Required.
 What namespace you want to listen for namespace = ALL;